 Next, you will want to bring some basic tools, an extra tube, patch kit, a pump, etc. Check out our past article on it Tool Kit Essentials.
 Most of this can be attached to the bicycle or placed in a saddle bag.
-If you prefer to carry your tool kit in your jersey pocket, the Tour de Fierce Cycling Wallet will hold all you’ll need.
+If you prefer to carry your tool kit in your jersey pocket, the Tour de Fierce Cycling Case will hold all you’ll need.
 Otherwise, it is essential to have a saddle bag with the necessary tools, tubes, etc. Even if you are not a competent mechanic yourself, having the tools available will make it much easier for someone to help you along the way if you need it.

 Of course, the greatest device ever invented for bicycling, from a safety and convenience standpoint, may be the cell phone.
 Bring yours along, fully charged.
 You might also consider a GPS device.
-If you have a Smartphone with maps and GPS, all the better.
+If you have a smartphone with maps and GPS, all the better.